-The average final purse at the end of round 2 was 3,149 tokens (3,341 tokens for participants without a second forecast set and 2,778 tokens for participants with a second forecast set), remaining from the 20,000 tokens initially given to each participant.
-The minimum final purses observed were zero token or less.
-Twenty-five participants, out of the total 129 players, finished the game with such amounts of tokens.
-Out of these twenty-five participants, twenty-two had received a biased forecast set in the first round.
-From the analysis of the game worksheets, we could detect three main losing strategies followed by these twenty-five participants who finished with zero token or less in purse:
+The average final purse at the end of round 2 was 3149 tokens (3341 tokens for participants without a second forecast set and 2778 tokens for participants with a second forecast set), remaining from the 20 000 tokens initially given to each participant.
+The minimum final purses observed were zero tokens or less.
+Twenty-five participants, out of the total of 129 players, finished the game with such amounts of tokens.
+Out of these 25 participants, 22 had received a biased forecast set in the first round.
+From the analysis of the game worksheets, we could detect three main losing strategies followed by these 25 participants who finished with zero tokens or less in purse.